tibia-oce/bootstrap/README.md

     wsl -d Ubuntu
     ```

-3. Set a shortcut to the project working directory
+3. Install 'task' (this will be used to shortcut a number of commands throughout this project)
     ```bash
-    echo 'export BOOTSTRAP_PROJECT_DIR=$(pwd)' >> ~/.bashrc && source ~/.bashrc
+    sudo snap install task --classic
     ```

-4. Install 'task' (this will be used to shortcut a number of commands throughout this project)
+4. Install python and launch a virtual environment to set up Ansible in (this may take a few minutes).
     ```bash
-    sudo snap install task --classic && cd $BOOTSTRAP_PROJECT_DIR
-    ```

-5. Install python and launch a virtual environment to set up Ansible in (this may take a few minutes).
-    ```bash
+    # The password prompt is for your VM
     task environment:python
     ```